kevzettler/MMXOnline/readme.md

   -allies: show health bar
 -Should not be able to destroy teammates' projectiles -CTF

+-More nav-mesh features:
+  -Ability to climb a wall to a waypoint
+  -Ability to drop down to a waypoint
+  -Ability to jump over gaps

 -Vue must be set for prod mode once deployed